Hasinsala/GenAI-LinkedIn-Writer/README.md

+Built for learning purposes by following a tutorial, with modifications and full understanding of the process.

+And they have mentioned below content

 # project-genai-post-generator
 This tool will analyze posts of a LinkedIn influencer and help them create the new posts based on the writing style in their old posts